heyauri/dht-sniffer/README.md

 If the sniffer have not received any message from the DHT network during a time period, if will sent the `find_node` message to other nodes.
 By default the refreshTime is set to 1 minute, i.e. 1*60*1000 ms.

 ### maximumParallelFetchingTorrent
-Because every metadata request will last for seconds, the service will fetch meatadata parallelly.
+Because every metadata request will last for seconds, the service will fetch metadata parallel.
 This option is used to limit the number of the parallel requests.
 Default value is 16.

 ### maximumWaitingQueueSize
 While there is more than 25 (or your setting value) metadata requests, the call of `sniffer.fetchMetaData` function will be put into a waiting queue.
 This option is to set the size of the waiting queue.
 Default value is -1 which means no limit.